 For the person who uses chemicals to repeatedly stimulate the reward circuit, the prospect of abstaining from those chemicals can seem as hopeless and absurd as the idea of abstaining from food.
 An overpowering drive to drink or use other drugs compromises the user’s will, changing what was once a voluntary behavior into an involuntary one.

-Begleiter believes that his findings have clear applications in treating and preventing addiction.
-“There are several approaches that may be implemented,” he says.
-One is “using behavioral and pharmacological means to reduce this hyperexcitability in young adolescents at risk to develop substance dependence.
+Henri Begleiter, PhD, a professor of psychiatry and neuroscience at the State University of New York in Brooklyn, New York, believes that “there are several approaches that may be implemented.
+[One is] using behavioral and pharmacological means to reduce this hyperexcitability in young adolescents at risk to develop substance dependence.
 The other approach deals with prevention initiatives involving intense education starting at a very early age.”

 Each of these strategies holds promise.
 For one, knowing the effects of addictive drugs on the brain holds the hope of developing medications to reduce craving.
 This has already been done with methadone for heroin addicts, naltrexone for alcoholics, and buproprion for nicotine addicts.